wri/gfw-mapbuilder/README.md

 ```

 These [Jest](https://jestjs.io/) unit tests will ensure that you have correctly configured any properties that are required in the `layerPanel` and `analysisModules` sections.

+#### Adding or updating core layers for MapBuilder

+Layer configuration is located at`configs/layers/*`

+To Update layer config:

+- To update layer configuration navigate to the `configs/layers/`, open the index.ts file
+- If you were to update ** Glad Alerts ** layer label for example, navigate to `configs/layers/glad-alerts/index.ts`

+To Add a new layer config:

+- For consistency folder name is the same as layer name, `glad-alerts`
+- Navigate to `configs/`, create a folder inside layers folder, make sure folder name matches the layer name for consistency.
+- Once folder created, create an `index.ts` file and add your new layer configuration.
+- If you are not sure about the expected config schema, you can also reference any of the other layers OR
+  there is also a a schema example of what is expected in `configs/layers/types/index.ts` that you can also reference.

+- Once new config layer is created, you need to import your new layer configuration to `configs/layers/layers-content-config.ts`.
+- import your new layer configuration from here, for example:
+  `import newLayerConfig from './new-layer-config'`
+- Lastly, add your imported layer configuration to `layersContentConfig` list

 #### Configuring Layers and Accordions